secretuniversity/all-aboard-vuejs-box/app/tutorial/guide.md

 ### Upload the Contract

 Great!
 Now that you've got your wallet setup and it has plenty of funds, let's upload the contract code to the blockchain.
-Secret contracts get deployed to the network with their code and other information recorded.
-From there they must be created or "instantiated" in order to interact with them.
+Secret contracts get deployed to the network with their code and other information recorded (e.g. the code ID, contract hash).

-> This is similar to object-oriented programming languages where you define a "class" (also like a blueprint) and create instances that are known as "objects" that represent real things such as smart contracts :-D.
+Upload the contract:

 ```bash
 secretcli tx compute store contract.wasm.gz --gas 5000000 --from myWallet